sharonmalio/feature-request-app/README.md

 3. The controller then passes this data to the view to update the user interface.

 ## DEPLOYMENT STEPS
+Used gcloud to deploy the project.
+Below are the steps taken.
+1.

 ## PRERIQUISITES
 1. **PYTHON**: Install python.
 To check whether you have python installed, run the command: `python3`
 2. **PostgreSQL**:Install PostgreSQL :(https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04)